patryk47853/Cinemate/README.md

 📚 User Reviews and Ratings: Share your thoughts and opinions by leaving reviews and ratings for your favorite movies.
 Engage with other users and contribute to the vibrant Cinemate community.

-🔍 Advanced Search Functionality: Find the perfect movie with our powerful search feature, allowing you to filter by title, genre, year, and more.
+🔍 Advanced Search Functionality: Find the perfect movie with our powerful search feature, allowing you to filter by title, genre, actors, and more.

 ## <a name="technologies"></a> 🔧 Technologies & Frameworks